You are only young once! Take advantage of time and become money-wise

 Compound interest is interest earned from the original principal plus accumulated interest.
 Not only are you earning interest on your beginning deposit, but you're also earning interest on the interest.

 Other simple steps to follow:

 - Start and stick to your budget

-Ensuring that money for long- and short-term savings is deducted from your pay-cheque before you begin spending will prevent the urge to buy that pair of new sneakers.
+Ensuring that money for long and short-term savings is taken off your paycheque before you begin spending will prevent the urge to buy that pair of new sneakers.
 Left alone, these funds will benefit from the magic of compound interest and automatically grow.
 Part of investing in yourself is controlling spending.
-Using banking apps and the financial tools on the web can help ensure that you don’t spend what you don’t have.
+Using digital banking Apps and the available financial tools on the web can help ensure that you don’t spend what you don’t have.

-Speak to a financial adviser about a retirement annuity (RA).
-Acquiring an RA means committing yourself to funds that you can access only after you reach the age of 55.
-The advantages of RAs are that they are tax-efficient, and when you retire, you are entitled to a tax-free payment of up to R 500 000 from the accumulated funds.
-Explore this with your financial adviser.
-Your enquiry must form part of your needs and affordability analysis, which your adviser is obliged to do.
+Speak to a financial advisor about a retirement annuity (RA).
+Acquiring an RA means committing yourself to funds that you can only access after you reach the age of 55.
+The advantages of RA’s are that they are tax-efficient, and when you retire, you are entitled to a tax-free payment of up to R 500 000 from the accumulated funds.
+Explore this with your financial advisor.
+Your enquiry must form part of your needs and affordability analysis, which your advisor is obliged to do.

 The best time to buy insurance is when you are young.
-Premiums are primarily based on age, so the younger you are when you buy a policy, the more cover you can afford and the cheaper your premiums.
+Premiums are primarily based on age, so the younger you buy a policy, the more coverage you can afford and the cheaper your premiums.

-For most, your 20s and early 30s are the most exciting formative years of your life.
-They are about finding yourself, enjoying freedom, learning, buying what you want and, hopefully, building a prosperous and sustainable career.
-With a bit of additional financial wisdom thrown into the mix, this knowledge could be the platform that could enable you to build your financial legacy and follow a financial plan that could see you accumulating wealth, securing a happy retirement and living your exceptional life.
+For most, your 20’s and early 30’s are the most exciting formative years of your life.
+They are about finding yourself, enjoying freedom, learning, buying what you want and hopefully building a prosperous and sustainable career.
+With a bit of additional financial wisdom thrown into the mix this knowledge could be the very platform that could enable you to build your financial legacy and following a financial plan that could see you accumulating wealth, securing a happy retirement, and living your exceptional life, concludes Manyike.